 Can I refer a case to Eadie Hill if I’m licensed in a different state?

-Yes, we often get cases from out-of-state lawyers who have clients with a possible Ohio nursing home or Ohio medical malpractice case.
-The same rules apply, but you do not need to be licensed in Ohio to refer us a case.
+Yes, we often get cases from out-of-state lawyers who have clients with a possible Ohio or Pennsylvania nursing home or assisted living case.
+The same rules apply, but you do not need to be licensed in Ohio or Pennsylvania to refer us a case.

 Do I have to worry about losing my client to you?

-No. We exclusively handle medical malpractice and nursing home cases.
+No. We exclusively handle nursing home abuse and neglect and assisted living abuse and neglect cases.
 If a client you referred to us calls us with another case, we consider that as having come from our relationship with you.
 We generally simply suggest they contact you directly, so you can help them evaluate the right firm for their issue.

 I do not handle personal injury or medical malpractice cases.
 Can I still refer you cases?